 This year we are going to introduce ‘BIG ART’’.
 This will give the children the opportunity to create art on a large scale which will allow further development of the vital core gross and motor skills.

 Children are given the opportunity to use their skills imaginatively in Expressive Arts and Design.
 They are given the opportunity to explore and use media and materials such as paint, clay and construction equipment.
-Children are also encouraged to be imaginative in areas such as role play, art and dance.
+Children are also encouraged to be imaginative in areas such as role-play, art and dance.
+In EYFS, we also learn about different artists and create our own interpretation of their work.
 Both classes enjoy taking part in a weekly ‘Music Makers’ session which explores rhyme, rhythm and patterns.

 Children in the Foundation Stage engage in high quality learning experiences both indoors and outdoors.
 Their learning and progress is tracked through observations, photographs and videos on the online learning journey, Tapestry.